Importance of data | Community Litter Hub

 Importance of data

-Evidence for local action
+2. For local action

+National datasets are good at understanding the national problems but can’t provide the details in each neighbourhood.
 By collecting data at a local level you could see what types of litter are the big problem, perhaps identify where they are coming from and the behaviours leading to litter, and see where it is happening.
 This can help to inform what interventions would work best.
-Data collection by a volunteer in the Netherlands located hotspots of litter and was then used by the government to strategically place bins.

-Understand litter on different land types which can help identify sources
+3. Understand litter on different land types

-Data is currently being collected by volunteers on a range of different land types such as beaches, streets and trails.
-This can tell us what items are affecting what land types.
-Research by Keep Scotland Beautiful and local authority data tells us that smoking-related items are the most common, and most counted on our streets.
-However, Trash Free Trails found plastic bottles were the most common item on trails and the Marine Conservation Society found plastic pieces to be the most prevalent litter item on surveyed beaches.
+Data on a range of different land types such as beaches, streets and trails tells us what items are affecting what land types.
 This can help to address litter and littering behaviour in these different settings and tell us a bit about where the litter is coming from.
 To tackle litter it is integral the sources and pathways of litter items are known.
 Without this, it is likely the issue will remain.

 Some datasets include information on the brands of litter in our environment, such as Surfers Against Sewage and Trash Free Trails.
 This information can be used to highlight the sources of litter and campaign to the companies with commonly recorded brands and hold them somewhat responsible.

-Scale of the problem
+5. See the scale of the problem

 Although it is widely accepted that litter, or plastic pollution, is a global problem, the sharing of data may be most relevant for the marine environment due to the oceans being a pathway of litter moving in the environment and a source of marine litter in Scotland.

-Raise awareness
+6. Raise awareness

 The datasets created by volunteers allows for more promotion and engagement in litter data; it is shared with the general population as it is picked up in local and national news.
 Many articles on litter in the UK uses volunteer collected data, providing evidence and reason for journalists to highlight the problems.